Kneckter/DiscordRoleBot/README.md

      * Manage roles, it will only be able to manage roles that are **below** his role/permissions
    * Use the URL that page generates and go to it, and you will be asked to log into your discord, have **Admin** access in order to get the bot to join that server.

+5. Fill out the information needed in `files/config.json` (use example or spm as example), and launch each module!

 <hr />

 # LAUNCHING IT: